clementgallet/FiveStage444/documentation.md

     F2, f2, B2, b2

 There are 96 positions for corners.

-Edges are like 3 independent groups of corners, so 96*96*96 = 884,736 positions.
-We are doing a symmetry reduction, and we use a trick to get as much as 192 different symmetries, so that this coordinate has only 7,444 positions (see the appropriate section).
+Edges are like 3 independent groups of corners, so 96 x 96 x 96 = 884,736 positions.
+We are doing a symmetry reduction, and we use a trick to get as much as 192 different symmetries, so that this coordinate has only 7,444 positions.
+In addition to the usual 48 symmetries of the cube, we add 4 cube rotations (generated by x2 and y2) because the cube can be in four different solved positions.
+This allows us to reduce this coordinate by a factor of 48 x 4 = 192.

 For centers, each pairs of opposite centers have 12 different configurations, so 12*12*12 = 1,728 positions.

 The overall size is 96*7,444*1,728 = 1,234,870,272

 ==============